yimp341/nd00333-capstone/starter_file/README.md

 The model could be improved (acuracy is lower than 60%) by making an improvement of the data celansing, cause in this case the cleansing reduces to convert strings to integers.
 We could fill the missing values with the mean or by menas of other statisical methods, instead of just dropping the rows with missing values.

-*TODO* Remeber to provide screenshots of the `RunDetails` widget as well as a screenshot of the best model trained with it's parameters.
+We provide below screenshots of the rundetails and the obtained best model with its parameters and Run ID.
 ![alt text](https://github.com/yimp341/nd00333-capstone/blob/master/AutoML%20rundetails.PNG)

 ![alt text](https://github.com/yimp341/nd00333-capstone/blob/master/AutoML%20rundetails2.PNG)